Jeremy enjoys gaming when not helping manage the college he graduated from.

 With so many choices, you'll be able to adjust to the game's current state.
 I'm particularly fond of the second and fourth choices; the former serves as a great planeswalker, enchantment, or land removal that bypasses defenses such as indestructible, and the latter simply searches out a monster you need similarly to black's famed tutors.
 The extra life points can also help regenerate when your health is running low, and no matter your selections, Primal Command easily justifies its tame mana cost.

-But for now, as we eagerly await Magic's next sorcery-containing booster set, vote for your favorite entry and I'll see you at our next countdown!
+With several hundreds of potent spells left to explore, we'll undoubtedly tackle more awesome green sorceries in the future.
+But for now, as we eagerly await Wizards of the Coast's next expansion of emerald cards, vote for your favorite entry, and I'll see you at our next MTG countdown!

 © 2018 Jeremy Gill